OlympusDAO-Education/Documentation/using-the-website/bonds/bond_ohm_weth.md

 ![Refresh the page after the token approval process](../../.gitbook/assets/bond_ohm_frax_refresh.png)

 6. Click "Bond" and sign the transaction.
-Voila, you have purchased your first OHM-FRAX LP bond!
+Voila, you have purchased your first OHM-WETH LP bond!